-continued.... by Maray Ayres
+continued... by Maray Ayres

 After completing that second day of filming we headed back to Los Angeles where we would shoot what was to be our final and third day.
 This location was extremely convenient... my home, my kitchen and my comfy patio.
 We had bagels and lunch delivered.
 Someone watched our dogs so that they wouldn't make noise during our filming.
 We had the luxury of using my bedroom to rest and relax when needed and after this long day of filming, we wrapped and felt good about what we all had accomplished.

-A costly lesson learned.
+A costly lesson learned indeed.

 ACTRESS NEARLY SHOT BY LOCAL POLICE

 we began at pre-dawn with me standing in the middle of the road holding a knife...

-The Sheriff started asking me questions; name, etc and of course I had no ID on me.
+The Sheriff started asking me questions: name, etc and of course I had no ID on me.
 I again told him of us making a film and that's why we were there.
 He asked if we had a permit.
 I attempted to explain to him that we had one last year, but since we were only doing this one road shot so early in the morning that we hadn't secured another one.
 He saw no crew, no equipment.
 No camera.
 He didn't believe me.

 "Nothing can help you or hurt you as much as the thoughts you carry in your own head."-Zen Buddhism